twilio/twilio-video.js/COMMON_ISSUES.md

 Firefox Participants are not able to recover media after network interruptions or handoffs
 ------------------------------------------------------------------------------------------

-Because of this [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1546562), Firefox is not able to recover media connections with other Participants in a Room after network interruptions or handoffs.
+Because of this [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1546562) and this [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1548318), Firefox is not able to recover media connections with other Participants in a Room after network interruptions or handoffs.

 Firefox 64/65 Participants may sometimes experience media loss in Group Rooms
 -----------------------------------------------------------------------------